Let’s talk abuot turnkey franchises.

-Total initial investment for a franchise hovers around $50,000, unless you opt for the Turnkey Franchise Package, in which case it’s more.
+That said, your initial investment for their franchise opportunity hovers around $50,000, unless you opt for the Turnkey Franchise Package, in which case it’s more.

-Upgrade To A Turnkey Business For $60,000 When You Buy This Franchise
+You Can Upgrade To A Turnkey Franchise For $60,000

 There aren’t many Franchise Disclosure Documents (FDD’s) available to the general public these days-for free.
 But, the FDD for Goin’ Postal is.
 It’s available for download right on their website.
-That’s where I first learned about their Turnkey Franchise Package upgrade.
-It’s an interesting idea.
+That’s where I first learned about their turnkey franchise business opportunity.
+And their upgrade is an interesting idea.